 In image-based modelings, the domain is requred to be meshed as a $N\times N$ grid.
-To present more general modelling method for the task, this work constructs the graph-based modellings for the TFR-HSS task.
+To present more general modeling method for the task, this work constructs the graph-based modelings for the TFR-HSS task.
 The problem can be transformed as the mapping from the graph correlation of different monitoring values and PoIs to the temperature values of the PoIs.

-Just as the definition of vector-based modelling, denote $T_m=(O_1, O_2, \cdots, O_m)$ as the temperature vector of monitoring points and $T_p$ as the temperature vector of PoIs.
+Just as the definition of vector-based modeling, denote $T_m=(O_1, O_2, \cdots, O_m)$ as the temperature vector of monitoring points and $T_p$ as the temperature vector of PoIs.
 In addition, denote $G=(V, E)$ as the graph correlation of different monitoring points and PoIs.
 Then, the task can be written as

 where $h(\cdot)$ denotes the graph convolutional networks.
 Generally, the distance or the physical correlation can be used to formulate the graph correlation $G$.